Nebraska Department of Economic Development (DED)

-This program provides a sound basis for fostering local economic development through public and private sector partnerships.
+The purpose of the Downtown Revitalization Category is to foster investments that will contribute to the revitalization or redevelopment of downtown infrastructure and develop a greater capacity for growth, addressing health and safety concerns and commercial revitalization within the traditional business centers of Nebraska communities.
+This provides a sound basis for fostering local economic development through public and private sector partnerships.
 This recognizes the importance of the condition and viability of a downtown to increase the community’s tax base and create a center for community activity.
-These projects directly relate to business retention, expansion, and location decisions, recognizing that downtowns reflect the economic core and persona of our communities.
+These projects directly relate to business retention, expansion, and location decisions, recognizing that downtowns reflect the economic core and persona of Nebraska communities.

-Activities will assist communities to implement a comprehensive downtown revitalization to stabilize and enhance clearly defined downtown areas that will provide a benefit to low- and moderate-income residents of the community or aid in the elimination of substandard or blighted structures and areas in the downtown.
+Activities assist communities to implementation of comprehensive downtown revitalization plan in order to stabilize and enhance clearly defined downtown areas, providing benefit to low- and moderate-income residents of the community or aid in the elimination of substandard or blighted structures and areas in the downtown.

 The primary national objective of the CDBG Program is the “development of viable urban communities by providing decent housing and a suitable living environment, particularly for low- and moderate-income persons.”
 Eligible activities are those identified as State Priorities in the Housing and Public Works program categories.

-Activities completed within the DTR Category project must be located in the downtown of the applicant community, but may include limited adjacent areas that provide access to the downtown.
+DTR project activities must be primarily located in the downtown area (i.e. central business district, downtown redevelopment district, etc.) of the applicant community, but may include limited adjacent areas that provide access to the downtown.
 The proposed activities may be broad in nature and should include both public and private activities.

-The following activities are eligible within the DTR Program.
-If any activity is not noted within the list below, please consult a CDBG Program Representative in order to determine if any other proposed activities are eligible for the program.
+The following activities are eligible within the DTR category.
+If any activity is not noted below, please consult the DED Primary Contact in order to determine if any other proposed activities are eligible for the DTR category.

-All public facility and infrastructure activities that are also eligible under the Public Works Program Category of the Nebraska CDBG Program that are located in the downtown business district or downtown redevelopment district.
+All public facility and infrastructure activities that are also eligible under the Public Works (PW) Category of the Nebraska CDBG Program that are located in the downtown area.
 Activities may include, but are not limited to, the following: